1. Accept or decline offer

 - As an alternative to the DV, you can request the Statement of Comparability AND the Statement of Verification of your high school Diploma to CIMEA, the Italian government-appointed organization for qualifications recognition.
-Our office only accepts the digital copies of the Statements: you must request and share them from your Diplome wallet.
+Read more on the documents and learn how to request them.
 The Statement of Verification is not required if your high school Diploma is legalized* by the relevant local Ministries.

 IF YOU APPLIED FOR A TRANSFER OF CREDITS

 - Option 1: ask the issuing Institution to send your transcript of academic records directly to our office in a sealed envelope that is signed or stamped across the back flap by the appropriate official.

 - Option 2: If the issuing Institution has a secure, standardised system for issuing electronic transcripts or secure online verification system, this can replace the transcripts sent directly to Università Cattolica by post.

 4. NON-EU citizens only - Submit pre-enrolment request and apply for visa

 STEP 1 - Submit the pre-enrolment request to the Italian Embassy/Consulate - ONLINE